How to Aggregate X (Twitter Feeds) on Your Site: Step-by-Step Guide

 How to Aggregate Twitter Feeds on Your Site

-What is a Twitter Aggregator?
+What is an X/Twitter Aggregator?

 A Twitter aggregator is a tool that you can use to display Twitter posts on your website.

-• Using a Twitter image aggregator, you can show beautiful visual content that immediately grabs people’s attention.
+• Using a Twitter image aggregator, you can also show beautiful visual content that immediately grabs people’s attention.

 Ready to show Twitter feeds using a social media aggregator?